alexsivris/tas/README.md

 ### How to run the node ###
-To run the node I prepared a launch file within the folder "object_detection/launch", called "landmarkdetector.launch".
+To run the node I prepared a launch file within the folder "object_detection/launch", called 'landmarkdetector.launch'.
 In this launch file the paths to the template-image-files can be specified.
-After specifying these, the node can be started using the following syntax: roslaunch object_detection landmarkdetector.launch
+After specifying these, the node can be started using the following syntax:
+'roslaunch object_detection landmarkdetector.launch'

 ### Dependencies ###
 *	ROS Indigo running under Linux (tested and developed under 16.04.01 LTS)